Iranian Pottery and Ceramics: A Cohesive Union of Art and Craft

 b) Meybod, Yazd

-In this region, numerous pottery workshops operate side by side, producing various ceramic products.
-The raw materials used in Meybod are usually sourced from the local clay deposits, although some workshops also use pre-prepared ceramic materials from industrial factories, resulting in products with a white body.
+In this region, Numerous pottery workshops operated side by side, producing a variety of ceramic products.
+The raw materials used in Clay from Meybod are usually sourced from local deposits, although some workshops also use pre-prepared ceramic materials from industrial factories, resulting in products with a white body.
 Notable features of Meybod ceramics include designs such as “Khorshid Khanom” motifs, birds, fish, and checkerboard patterns.

 “Khorshid Khanom” Bowl, Workshop Product from Meybod, Yazd

-Enamelled Ceramic Wall Hanging, workshop product from Shahr-e Zay
+Enamelled Ceramic Wall Hanging, workshop product from Shahreza

 d) Mand, Gonabad

-The ceramic products of this region are very similar to Meybod, Yazd pottery in terms of raw materials, vessel shapes, and decorations, indicating the migration of Yazdi potters to this area.
+The ceramic products of this region are very similar to Meybod.
+The raw materials used in Yazd pottery, vessel shapes, and decorations indicate the migration of Yazdi potters to this area.
 The primary materials for the white bodies include flint or white stone, washed clay, and clay for the red bodies from river sediments, to which wind-blown sand is added.
 The decoration method is also exactly like Meybod pottery: colored oxides are painted onto the body and then covered with a transparent, colorless glaze.

 Ceramic Plate, a workshop product from Mand, Gonabad.

-Pottery in Kolporgan is made using very basic techniques, as shaping the ceramics is done on a primitive wheel resembling early pottery wheels.
+Pottery in Kalporgan is made using very basic techniques, as the ceramics are shaped on a primitive wheel resembling early pottery wheels.
 The clay in this region is white but turns red after firing.
 Most of the potters are women, while men generally handle auxiliary tasks such as extracting clay from the mines and preparing the pottery paste.
-Decorations on ceramics from this area consist of very simple geometric and abstract patterns.
+Decorations on ceramics from this area consist of very simple geometric and abstract patterns

-Set of Clay Cups and Teapot, Workshop Product from Kolporgan
+Set of Clay Cups and Teapot, Workshop Product from Kalporgan

 Natanz

-In Natanz, only a few pottery workshops remain active today, although in the past there were many.
+In Natanz, only a few pottery workshops are currently active, although in the past, numerous workshops operated in the region.
 Traditionally, vessels were mostly made using a potter’s wheel.
-Nowadays, molds are commonly used to shape the pottery, and the surfaces are decorated with precise and delicate carvings featuring broken and circular geometric patterns.
+Nowadays, molds are commonly used to shape pottery, and the surfaces are decorated with precise and delicate carvings featuring broken and circular geometric patterns.

 Painted Ceramic Cup, Workshop Product from Natanz